jonasswiatek/penedating/README.md

 ### Penedating

+PLEASE BE AWARE THAT THIS IS A UNIVERSITY COURSE PROJECT AND NOT A REAL PRODUCT.

 This is a project deliverable for the class ITU-SSAS-E2012.

-Penedating is a dating site for students who enjoy penetration testing, but are lacking partners to partake in various testing sessions.